nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 <img src="hacking.gif" width=50%>

 > (This actually isn't at all what working with the terminal looks like.
-It's just what I felt like I was doing the first time I used it.)
+It's just what it feels like the first couple times you use it.)

 ## So, what is the terminal?